railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_mvts.rst

 	*Automatic Stock Move to Quality Control (No Step Added)*

-Shipping of goods
+Shipping of Goods
 -----------------

-In the same way as deliver goods, you can ship goods in three different ways:
+In the same way as delivering goods, you can ship goods in three different ways:

 * manually enter data,
-* delivering goods according to a sale order,
+* deliver goods according to a sales order,
-* delivery goods by products.
+* deliver goods by product.

 .. index::
    single: Module; Sale

-Everything about goods receipt can also be done manually for a customer delivery.
-But this time, use the automated product delivery processes based on customer orders.
+Everything about goods receipt can also be done manually in the same way for a customer delivery.
+This time, use the automated product delivery processes based on customer orders.
 Install the :mod:`sale` module (`Reconfigure` wizard, `Sales Management`), so that you can proceed further in this section of the chapter.

-Now create a new customer order from the menu :menuselection:`Sales --> Sales --> Sales Orders`.
+Now create a new sales order from the menu :menuselection:`Sales --> Sales --> Sales Orders`.
 Enter the following data in this order:

 * :guilabel:`Shop` : ``OpenERP S.A.``

 * :guilabel:`Customer` : ``Agrolait``

-* :guilabel:`Sale order lines` :
+* :guilabel:`Sales order lines` :

   * :guilabel:`Product` : ``[PC2] Basic+ PC (assembly on order)``,